ajs-voices/once-upon-a-dream/scenes/049-stay-with-me.md

 "So what, this is over?"

-"Is what over, Alex."
+"Is what over, Zane."
 He sounded sad.
 "We've done this twice and both times we end up in a fight.
 What's that say about us?"

 "I told you I do and say stupid shit.
 Don't go home, and don't go to him."
 I sounded like I was begging.
 "Don't give them what they want because you and I aren't working.
 Stay here.
 There's a spare room.
 It's my office right now, but there is a bed.
 Stay here, until you can find a place at least."

-Nox shook his head.
-"I can't Alex."
+Angel shook his head.
+"I can't Zane."
 He stepped around me and opened the door and walked out of my apartment.
 I collapsed on the couch numb.